kaveet/kaveet.github.io/docs/dumbphones/qin-f21-pro/hardware-variants.md

 | **Weight** | 102g |
 | **Connectivity** | Wi-Fi, Bluetooth 5.0, GPS, hotspot, infrared remote control |
 | **Audio** | Dual microphones (main + noise reduction) |

+*\*Note: Some later F21 Pro units were manufactured with the MT8766 processor instead of the MT6761.
+This guide covers MT6761 devices only.*

 ## What's NOT Included